stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 Furthermore, the evolution of strategy, based on experimentation, employee and market feedback, becomes part of the culture - a learning organization that can actually execute, by breaking free of the rigid structure of static point-in-time documents and top-down control.

 By 2025, 75% of the workforce will be millennials.
-To better understand their fresh perspective on radical transparency and digital work collaboration, you might enjoy this article characterising why [we 45-55yr olds are the problem](https://stratappsaas.com/blog/millennials/ "millennials and collaboration").
+To better understand their fresh perspective on radical transparency and digital work collaboration, you might enjoy this article characterising why [we 45-55yr olds are the problem](https://stratappsaas.com/blog/millennials/ "millennials and collaboration"){:target="_blank"}.

 ## **breaking the comms hierarchy on innovation & strategy execution**

-Elon Musk has [6 productivity rules at Tesla](https://www.cnbc.com/2018/04/18/elon-musks-productivity-rules-according-to-tesla-email.html "Elon Musk's productivity rules at Tesla"), and rule #5 is "_Communication should travel via the shortest path necessary to get the job done, not through the 'chain of command' ...
+Elon Musk has [6 productivity rules at Tesla](https://www.cnbc.com/2018/04/18/elon-musks-productivity-rules-according-to-tesla-email.html "Elon Musk's productivity rules at Tesla"){:target="_blank"}, and rule #5 is "_Communication should travel via the shortest path necessary to get the job done, not through the 'chain of command' ...
 It must be ok for people to talk directly and just make the right things happen._"

 At #stratapp we share the same view.
 The hierarchy is there to allocate responsibility; for example, spending limits, or looking after a team, customer or process.

 Separate to the org structure and hierarchy, communication should be free flowing and open.
 However, we don't want to create a twitter or #slack fire-hose of social posts and notifications, because in the end that creates noise and distraction.

 \#stratapp has social with structure and context.
-We were not the first to think of this and [we give full credit to Atlassian in this article](https://stratappsaas.com/blog/atlassian-stride-social-with-structure/ "social with structure"), however we are the first and only B2B SaaS app to bring this powerful capability to market.
+We were not the first to think of this and [we give full credit to Atlassian in this article](https://stratappsaas.com/blog/atlassian-stride-social-with-structure/ "social with structure"){:target="_blank"}, however we are the first and only B2B SaaS app to bring this powerful capability to market.
 It is an integral part of the #stratapp UX and you will find yourself revelling in the social/work page.
 Hopefully you and your organization will take this step change opportunity to eliminate 95% of internal email.

 But _social with structure_ is only half the story.
 We also have _social with context_, and that context can either be the strategy tree hierarchy, or the KPIs, workboards, tasks, risks, ideas or challenges hanging off it, or it could be those for day to day work.